MEDIA CONTACT: Hilary Dickinson at firstname.lastname@example.org or 608-363-2849

 DIRECTIONS TO BELOIT COLLEGE

 Beloit College is located off Highway 51 near downtown Beloit.
 Public parking is readily available on College Street and along cross streets to the east of campus.
 Pearsons Hall is a short walk from the corner of College and Chapin Streets.
-Handicap parking is available at the rear of the building off Highway 51.
+Accessible parking is available at the rear of the building off Highway 51.